Circular law for non-Hermitian block band matrices with slowly growing bandwidth: Introduction

 \section{Introduction}

 Let $A$ be an $N\times N$ matrix with eigenvalues $\lambda_1,\cdots,\lambda_N$.
 We let $\mu_A:=\frac{1}{N}\sum_{i=1}^N \delta_{\lambda_i}$ denote the empirical measure of its eigenvalues, where $\delta_\cdot$ is the delta measure.
 For a symmetric random matrix $A$ with independent entries of mean $0$ and variance $\frac{1}{n}$, then $\mu_A$ converges to the celebrated Wigner semicircle law \cite{wigner1958distribution}.
 For non-Hermitian random matrices, proving the convergence of $\mu_A$ is a much more challenging task because the method of moments no longer applies.
 For a random matrix $A$ with i.i.d. entries, circular law was proven through a long list of partial results \cite{MR1428519}, \cite{tao2008random}, \cite{MR2663633} until Tao and Vu \cite{WOS:000281425000010} obtained the optimal condition.
 Later, the convergence of limiting spectral distribution is proven for many other random matrix ensembles, most notably for heavy-tailed random matrices \cite{bordenave2011spectrum}, sparse directed graphs \cite{MR4195739}, and sparse i.i.d. matrices \cite{MR3945840}, \cite{sah2023limiting}.
+In a related direction, the convergence of ESDs for polynomials in Ginibre matrices has recently been proven in \cite{han2026brown}.

 Much less is known about the convergence of $\mu_A$ for a non-Hermitian random matrix with a highly structured variance profile, and the technical reason behind it is that least singular value estimates are notoriously hard to obtain when the matrix does not have a flat variance profile.
 The most important examples in this category are non-Hermitian random band matrices, which can simply be obtained from a Hermitian band matrix by making every entry independently distributed.
 However, there is a crucial difference between a Hermitian and a non-Hermitian band matrix model: assuming that the entries have a density, then the random potentials on the diagonal immediately provide a least singular value estimate for the Hermitian model (see for instance \cite{schenker2009eigenvector}, \cite{peled2019wegner}) which is polynomially small in the dimension.
 For non-Hermitian band matrices however, if we take the Hermitization, we cannot apply the same proof because the diagonal entries of the Hermitization are all zero!
 Thus very little is known in the latter setting, even for existence of the limiting density.